Daniyal1Hazari/terraform-static-website/README.md

-# Trade-offs Considered
+# Trade-offs and design decisions Considered

 Used EC2 as it is Simpler and cost-effective setup.
 Deployed NGINX static website as it is Lightweight.
-Configured GitHub actions as CI/CD  for Automation and repeatability.
+Configured GitHub actions as CI/CD  for Automation and repeatability as it is open-source.
-Provisioned Terraform as IaC for seamless code repeatability.
+Provisioned Terraform as IaC for seamless code repeatability as it is open-souce and support every cloud provider.